adamsilver/fdpb/01-Register.md

 However, people make mistakes.
 And when they do, it's our job to design an experience which makes fixing them as quick and as painless as possible.

-Validation is the biggest design challenge we've faced so far and whilst it's not so hard, most sites get this wrong&mdash;either by not doing enough, or by doing too much.
+Validation is the biggest design challenge we've faced so far and whilst it's not a huge design challenge, most sites get this wrong&mdash;either by not doing enough, or by doing too much.
 Or strangely by doing both at the same time.
+Don't worry, I'll explain.

 To ensure users can fix errors easily, we'll need to tell them what's gone wrong and how to make it right.
 Our first discussion focuses on *when* to provide feedback.